-Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our Nominating and Corporate Governance Committee will be Tom Knox, Gavin Moran and Brandon Knox.
+The members of our Nominating and Corporate Governance Committee are Tom Knox, Gavin Moran and Brandon Knox.
 Each such member is "independent" within the meaning of the NASDAQ Stock Market Rules.
 The purpose of the Nominating and Corporate Governance Committee is to recommend to the board nominees for election as directors and persons to be elected to fill any vacancies on the board, develop and recommend a set of corporate governance principles and oversee the performance of the board.
-Mr. Gavin Moran will serve as Chairman of our Nominating and Corporate Governance Committee.
+Mr. Gavin Moran serves as Chairman of our Nominating and Corporate Governance Committee.